This Way Up (TV series)

 This Way Up is a British comedy-drama television series broadcast on Channel 4.
 It is set in London, and is written by and stars Aisling Bea.
-Sharon Horgan who also stars in the series is the executive-producer.
+Sharon Horgan who also stars in the series is an Executive Producer and Story Consultant.

-The first series was shown in 2019, and the second in 2021.
+The first season was shown in 2019, and the second in 2021.
+In 2024, Bea announced that there would not be a third season.
 The series is distributed in the United States on Hulu.

 Premise

 In This Way Up Bea plays a young, single Irish woman, Áine (/'ɔːnj@/), who lives in London and is recovering from a nervous breakdown.
-She works as a teacher of English as a second language, and in series 2 she has a relationship with the father of a child she is tutoring.
+She works as a teacher of English as a second language.
 Horgan plays Áine's protective elder sister, Shona, who lives with her male partner but is also sexually attracted to a female colleague.